Conservators and Guardians

 - Sell or exercise stock options

 - Deposit stocks and bonds

 - Consent to reorganization, a merger of a business

 - Insure assets

 - Pay reasonable annual compensation to the conservator

 - Allocate expenses to income

-- Pay sum for benefit of protected person or his family
+- Pay sum for benefit of the protected person or his family

 - Employ attorneys, auditors

 - Hold securities (court may limit powers of a conservator)